thautwarm/Site-32/src/PL/paper-reading-LHKP.rst

     type 'a mappable_impl = (module Mappable with type t = 'a)

-Interesting, we've just implemented a typeclass tersely just like what is allowed in Haskell.
+Interesting, we've just implemented a type class tersely just like what is allowed in Haskell.

 Next, let's implement :code:`list` type constructor: